AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/014-my-nightmares.md

 "It's over Benj."
 I flopped down on my bed.
 "He knows I'm a con man.
 His fucking friends know.
 What kind of relationship is that going to be?"

-Benji laughed, "The same kind
+Benji laughed, "The same kind we have?
+Alex, he's fucking Venatori, his life isn't exactly legal or normal either.
+And Alex, if I'm going to admit this you you, but he's fucking hot.
+Most of the guys you go after they don't look like him."

+"I don't go after guys I like Benj.
+It's all a game."

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzc5NjM2MDk1LC02NjAyODExNDIsLTE2MT
-kwNDg2MjgsLTkyODA2NTI1MV19
+eyJoaXN0b3J5IjpbNTA4MjY5MywtNjYwMjgxMTQyLC0xNjE5MD
+Q4NjI4LC05MjgwNjUyNTFdfQ==
 -->